5 reasons to visit Culzean Castle this summer

 There are plenty of places to enjoy a bite to eat

 The castle is home to four fabulous restaurants and cafés, providing plenty of opportunities for you to recharge your batteries.
 Serving everything from coffees and cakes to hearty, home-cooked meals, you can enjoy lunch overlooking the sea or stop for a quick ice cream while exploring the grounds.
 There are also plenty of picnic spots so, if the weather is kind, you can always bring your own and dine al fresco!

 In addition to all the wonderful things to see and do on the estate, there are a huge variety of events taking place this summer.
 From nature-based games and arts and crafts to outdoor theatre performances, there’s plenty to get stuck into throughout July and August.
 What’s more, on 28th and 29th July, the estate is hosting a Big Adventure Weekend which will feature mountain bike stunt teams, birds of prey, laser tag, climbing walls, a treasure hunt, and much more!

-With 15% off breaks at Brunston this summer, there’s no better time to escape to Scotland.
+With some amazing deals on stays at Brunston this summer, there’s no better time to escape to Scotland.
 Take a look at our last minute availability and start planning your perfect break.